Search

 Measures in Place

-Anthropic recognizes that intensive AI use can have impacts on users and is implementing:
+Anthropic recognizes that intensive AI use can have impacts on users and puts in place:

-• Distress Signal Detection — Identification of concerning patterns
+• Detection of distress signals — Identification of concerning patterns

 Why Now?

-With the massive adoption of Claude (200M+ users), Anthropic takes its responsibilities seriously regarding the societal impact of its products.
+With Claude’s massive adoption (200M+ users), Anthropic takes its responsibilities seriously regarding the societal impact of its products.

 What This Means